noahehall/theBookOfNoah/gcp/readme.md

       - low cost, highly durable, for data achiving, online backup, and disaster recovery
       - accessed at most once per year
       - 90 day minimum storage duration, cost per data access,

+### Cloud Datastore
+  - fully managed NoSQL horizontally scalable document store
+  - designed to automatically scale to very large datasets, sharding, and replication
+    - terabytes of capacity
+    - maximum unit size of one megabyte per entity
+    - offers transactions that affet multiple db rows
+  - use cases
+    - for durable key-value data
+    - best choice for high value application data
+      - user profiles, shopping carts, orders, etc.
+    - store semi-structured or hierarchical data
+    - managing multiple indexes over each entity
+    - crossroad transactions
+    - integration point for app engine and compute engine with cloud
+    - support for transactions
+    - sql like queries datastore as the integration point
+  - characteristics
+    -
+    - SQL like queries

 ### Big Table
-  - big data nosql wide column
+  - big data sparsely populated nosql wide column
-  - no multi row transactions
     - petabytes of capacity
     - maximum unit size of 10 megabytes per call and 100 megabytes per row
   - same open soruce API as HBase (the native DB for hadoop)
   - can increase your machine count without any downtime
   - handles upgrades and restarts transparently
   - data is encrypted both in flight and at rest
+  - built for fast key-value lookup and scanning over a defined key range
+    - similar to a spreadsheet that gives you access to anyset of columns from continuous rows by searching only the value in the first column, the key
+    - updates to individual rows are atomic
   - use cases
-    - where applications need a DB where table records will have different columns
-    - ideal for data that have a single lookup key, e.g. when you need a hash
+    - operational/analytical applications
       - user analytics or, financial data analysis, internet of things
       - for analytical data with heavy read/write events like adtech/financial or iot data
-    - store large amount of single-keyed structued objects
+    - storing large amounts of single-keyed data (e.g. a hash table)
+    - mapReduce operations
+  - NOT FOR
+    - if you need multi-row transactions

 ### Cloud SQL and Google Cloud Spanner
   - offers mysql and postgresql dbs as a service